People Pleasing: Why You Bend Over Backwards And How To Stop It

-People pleasing even affects the physical body—all of those I’ve met either have stiff necks and shoulders or back problems.
+It even affects the physical body.
+All of those I’ve met either have stiff necks and shoulders or back problems.
 Some also have IBS and Candida!

-They neglected their needs and wants so systematically, that all of these feelings just rotten inside their body.
+They neglected their desires so systematically, that all of these emotions are just rotten inside their body.

-The fears that lie at the bottom of your people pleasing are real and very strong.
-So get used to feeling uncomfortable whenever you put your foot down and say no.
+The fears that lie at the bottom of your people-pleasing are real and very strong.
+So get used to practicing the discomfort that arises whenever you put your foot down and say no.

 Have Talk With Yourself

 Am I doing this for me or simply to please this person?
 Have this conversation with yourself whenever you suspect you are not quite sure about your intentions for agreeing to do something.
 Mindfulness is important to self-healing.